 Walking through the Ferry Shed it is already obvious that there’s a strong community on Dangar Island.
 Notices adorning the walls inform locals and visitors about boats and other goods for sale, about the community buggy and upcoming events.
 There’s a shelf laden with books and unwanted goods and clothing and a row of bicycles line one wall.

 Upside down wheelbarrows wait silently for their owners to load them with shopping for the last leg of the homeward journey.
 People walk freely on the roads as apart from the Fire Truck, First Responders Ambulance, Community Buggy, a ute and the odd service truck there are no vehicles on Dangar Island.

-Numbered letterboxes line the wall of Dangar Depot, the local café and general store, and one of the last glass enclosed telephone booths in the Sydney metropolitan area serves as a notice board with hand written notes and carefully designed posters looking for or selling anything and everything.
+Mail arrives on Dangar Island via The Riverboat Postman and is sorted into numbered letterboxes which line the wall of Dangar Depot, the local café and general store.
+One of the last glass enclosed telephone booths in the Sydney metropolitan area serves as a notice board with hand written notes and carefully designed posters looking for or selling anything and everything.

 The blue community Buggy (of golf cart style), is parked outside the wharf.
 Today’s volunteer driver, Julie, enjoys a coffee with other locals at one of the outdoor tables while waiting her next fare.
 I stop and chat.

 We notice something is floating in the water near the sea wall.
 Julie wades in, avoiding the oyster shells, and drags what turns out to be a floating oyster bag ashore.
 Michael guesses who the owner is, calls them and owner and oysters are reunited.
 The community is a major reason for me living on Dangar Island.

 Points of Interest on Dangar Island